 The surface finish of a product is usually measured in terms of a parameter known as surface roughness, it is considered as an index of product quality.
 Better surface finish can bring about improved strength properties such as resistance to temperature, resistance to corrosion and higher fatigue life of the machined surface.
 Surface finish also affects production costs.
-For the aforesaid reasons, the minimization of the surface roughness is essential which in turn can be achieved by optimizing some of the cutting parameters like cutting speed, feed, depth of cut etc.
+Due to this the surface roughness should be minimum which leads to optimize the machining parameters such as depth of cut, cutting speed, feed, etc.